open5e/open5e/source/monsters/tome-of-beasts/M/miremal.rst

 **Bog Spew (Recharge 5-6).** The miremal spews a noxious stream of bog filth mixed with stomach acid at a target up to 20 feet away.
-Target must succeed on a DC 11 Constitution saving throw or be blinded for 1d4 rounds.
+Target must succeed on a DC 11 Constitution saving throw or be :ref:`srd:blinded` for 1d4 rounds.

 Reactions
 ~~~~~~~~~